BTRBT/Learning-GithubActions/README.md

 [ChatGPT Discussion - Dockerfile Multi-Stage Build](https://chatgpt.com/share/670eaa29-1b94-8008-a8f9-1c9c1fc9090e) - This offered some interesting insights in using Docker alone for CI/CD.
 I actually quite like this option.

+[Docker Best Practices for Python Developers](https://testdriven.io/blog/docker-best-practices/) - Talks about some best practices for building Docker images with Python.
+Potentially relevant to the CI/CD methodology I've incorporated here.

 ## Resources
 [Act](https://github.com/nektos/act) - This is used to run github actions locally.
 Useful for ensuring that actions work properly before using up github cloud resources.